tmort/wpsocialite/readme.txt

 == Upgrade Notice ==

+= 1.4.2 =
+Fixed Pinterest loading all at once.
+Removed class selection option.

 = 1.4.1 =
 Cleaned up files and added ability to disable automatic loading of JS and CSS.
 Upgrade to ensure no compatability issues arise.